Bruce Sumner

+Life and career

-Judge Sumner served as a United States Marine and at the very end of World War II and later served in the Korean conflict where he received six Battle Stars, three Presidential Unit Citations and a Letter of Commendation with the Combat Letter “V.” He retired from the Marine reserve as a Lt.
-Colonel and continues to serve on the Board of Directors of the November 10th Association.
+Sumner served in the United States Marines at the end of World War II and later served in the Korean War where he received six battle stars, three presidential unit citations and a ketter of commendation with the combat letter “V.” He retired from the Marine Reserve as a Lieutenant Colonel and continued to serve on the Board of Directors of the November 10th Association.
 As a lawyer he was a Deputy Public Defender, and later a partner at Kindel & Anderson.

-Judge Sumner also put in three impressive terms in the California State Legislature as an Assemblyman where he served as Chair of the Judiciary Committee.
-As an Assemblyman, he carried the enabling legislation for projects such as Dana Point Harbor, the University of California at Irvine and California State University at Fullerton – all milestones in the development of Orange County that make a material contribution to the quality and substance of today's unique and enviable quality of life.
+In 1957, Sumner became a member of the California State Legislature as an Assemblyman where he served as Chair of the Judiciary Committee.
+As an Assemblyman from the moderate to liberal wing of the California Republican Party, he carried the enabling legislation for projects such as Dana Point Harbor, the University of California at Irvine and California State University at Fullerton – all milestones in the development of Orange County that make a material contribution to the quality and substance of today's unique and enviable quality of life.
+He worked alongside fellow Republican State Senator John A. Murdy, Jr. and Democratic State Assemblyman Richard Hanna on bipartisan legislation for six years.
+In 1962, Sumner served as head of Senator Thomas Kuchel's reelection campaign to the Senate.

+Sumner's support for anti-discrimination practices, housing laws and opposition to Proposition 14 angered the conservatives of Orange County, and he would suffer defeat at the hands of John Birch Society member John G. Schmitz for the vacated Senate seat of Sumner's friend Murdy, Jr., despite having the endorsement of local newspapers.
+Disillusioned with the rightward shift of the California Republican Party, Sumner became a Democrat in 1971.